 column “c”: This column shall indicate the reference date of the reported data in the case of data related to SZÉP-cards.

 column “d”: This column shall indicate the type of turnover data reported in columns “w” and “x”.
 The data of the purchase, cash withdrawal, cash deposit, refund and card-to-card turnover relate to the transactions carried out in Hungary and abroad in the reporting period with cards issued by the reporting entity, irrespective of whether the network in terms of the relevant acquiring service is operated by a domestic or foreign payment service provider.
 If there is a purchase and a cash withdrawal transaction at the same time (cashback), please report the transaction separately using the code combinations KER + POS + VASAR and KER + POS + KPFELV.

-In the card-to-card to turnover report only those transactions that are processed in the bank’s internal or external card systems.
+“VASAR”: Enter all purchases made with a payment card, including account-funding Transactions (AFTs) not initiated by providing the recipient’s card number.

+“PENZTERH” and “PENZJOV”: For card-to-card transfers, only those transactions that are processed in payment card systems inside (on-us) or outside the bank and are initiated by providing the beneficiary’s card number should be reported here.
+Other (e.g. fintech) account-funding transactions (AFTs) initiated with a payment card but not by providing the recipient’s card number should not be reported here, but under the code “VASAR”.
 Report credit transfer orders initiated by payment card in table 01 of the P12 data report.

-The SZÉP-card balances include the data related to the balances available to the cardholders at the end of the reporting quarter, for which solely the value included in column “x” shall be reported.
-Report here also the chargeback procedures initiated by customers irrespective of whether they succeeded, i.e. whether the customer received a refund for the transaction amount objected or not.
+“SZEPKEGY”: The SZÉP-card balances include the data related to the balances available to the cardholders at the end of the reporting quarter, for which solely the value included in column “x” shall be reported.

+“CHARGEBACK”: Please report here chargeback procedures initiated by customers, irrespective of whether or not they were successful, i.e. whether or not the client received a refund for a contested transaction.
 Report chargeback procedures for the quarters in which the customer initiated the procedure.
 All cases when a customer objected to a transaction and submitted a complaint to the reporting entity shall qualify as a chargeback procedure, irrespective of whether an official chargeback procedure has commenced with the involvement of institutions other than the reporting entity.

-Transactions shall be reported as reversals (under the “REVERSAL” code) where the customer was refunded the amount without any customer complaints being received by the bank (e.g. reversal initiated by merchant or reversal due to technical error).
+“REVERSAL”: Transactions shall be reported as reversals where the customer was refunded the amount without any customer complaints being received by the bank (e.g. reversal initiated by merchant or reversal due to technical error).

 column “e”: This column shall indicate whether the reported turnover has been carried out in the acquiring network of the foreign payment service provider in Hungary or abroad.
 If a domestic acquirer directly provides cross-border acquiring service abroad, it is not necessary to report the foreign turnover carried out in such network separately from the domestic network.
 It must be indicated in the table whether the registered office of the foreign payment service provider is within or outside the European Union.
 Foreign turnover shall be reported broken down by countries in the case of EU Member States, and in aggregate under code “U9” in the case of other countries.